Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events

 Halloween-Themed Movies & Theatre

 Because of the Halloween season, October is the perfect month to see horror movies (assuming you like that sort of thing).
 It’s also a great time to see kid-friendly Halloween-themed movies too.
-Below are some of the film opportunities to consider.
+Below are some of the film and theatre opportunities to consider.

 Vancouver Mysteries